Telegram-Mini-Apps/telegram-apps/README.md

 - [theme-params](/packages/theme-params) - provides developer
   information about which colors are currently used by native application and expects developer to use them.
+- [init-data](/packages/init-data) - TypeScript isomorphic library to make work
+  with Telegram Web Apps init data easier.
+Could be used both in browser and Node JS.
+- [sdk](/packages/sdk) - Made from scratch TypeScript library for communication with Telegram Web Apps functionality.